 This blog will use the year’s busiest holiday to share powerful visual merchandising tips to help attract, engage and motivate your customers to make a purchase.

 Editor’s note: Don’t have a website yet?
-GoDaddy Websites + Marketing includes all you need to promote your products widely — social, search, the works!
+GoDaddy’s Website Builder includes all you need to get found online.

-8 ways to boost your store’s visual appeal
+8 tips to boost your store’s visual appeal

 There’s a lot of planning and organisation behind those enchanting displays.
-Use the 8 tips below when designing your Christmas visual merchandising strategy to ensure you meet your sales targets while serving up a stellar shopping experience:
+Use the following 8 tips below when designing your Christmas visual merchandising strategy to ensure you meet your sales targets while serving up a stellar shopping experience: